2025 State of the St. Louis Workforce: What You Need to Know

 Transportation is a Regional Superpower

-We’re not just a flyover city—we’re a logistics giant.
-St. Louis is the 4th largest inland port in the U.S., home to two international airports, six Class I railroads, and four major interstates.
+St. Louis is not just a flyover city—it's a logistics giant as the fourth largest inland port in the U.S., home to two international airports, six Class I railroads and four major interstates.

-More than 67,000 people work in transportation here, supporting industries like manufacturing, agriculture, metals, and chemicals.
-Warehousing jobs have more than doubled in the last 10 years, and our central location makes us a hub for moving goods nationwide.
+More than 67,000 people work in transportation, supporting industries like manufacturing, agriculture, metals, and chemicals.
+Warehousing jobs have more than doubled in the last 10 years, and its central location makes it a hub for moving goods nationwide.

 AI is Knocking on the Door